 Performing this exercise on a separate day from your other upper body pressing movements is usually suitable for most people, as it allows enough time to recover from the previous workout.

 Position dumbbells at shoulder height.
 Hold your torso erect while leaning forward slightly from the hips.
 Hold the dumbbells at shoulder height.
 Slowly lift both weights to your shoulders, and rotate your elbows outward as you do this.
 Make sure the dumbbells touch behind your head without resting on each other.
 You will use this for your starting position.

 The last movement involves pushing the weights upward to full arm extension.
 Tip: When ready to push the weights, breathe deeply while slowly counting to three.
 Hold your breath at the top position and contract your shoulder muscles for a moment.
 Slowly exhale while lowering the dumbbells to your starting position when you have counted to three again.
 Repeat for the recommended amount of repetitions.

 To avoid injury, always start with a lightweight and slowly increase the load as you gain strength.
 Your back should not be rounded or excessively arched when lifting.
 Another critical factor is preparing correctly for this movement by performing other shoulder exercises first to warm up the muscles and prepare them for this exercise.
 If you do not, serious injury can occur, such as a torn bicep or rotator cuff.

 What do you need to know about the bodyweight tricep dip exercise to use in a push-pull workout?

 Tricep dips are a great way to develop overall arm strength and mass.
-They work the triceps, which are the muscle on the back of your upper arm.
-When you do tricep dips, you engage your core as a stabilizer and other muscles in your body throughout the movement.
-You can either perform this exercise at a dip station or on the ground.
+They work the triceps, the muscle on the back of your upper arm.
+When you do tricep dips, you engage your core as a stabilizer and other muscles throughout the movement.
+You can perform this exercise at a dip station or on the ground.

 How to perform the bodyweight tricep dip exercise